Skip to content

 Maybe it's offering exclusive access to your attendees at an evening event, or maybe it's giving them first dibs on the a la carte sponsor items.
 Whatever it is, make sure you understand what would be most attractive to your target audience and these event sponsors.

 It may also be worth assigning a specific person to foster that relationship, as you would with an account manager and your clients.
 That way, your sponsor has someone specific they can reach out to with questions and also someone they feel connected to at your company.
-When the time comes around to ask for money, it's an easier sell.
+When the time comes around to ask for money, it's easier to sell sponsorship packages for events.

 image of computer and blank piece of paper ready for sponsorship to be drafted